 The Benefits of Dry Skin Brushing

-Some advantages of dry skin brushing include the elimination of metabolic wastes, improved circulation, reduced bloating, eased muscle tension, and exfoliation of the skin.
+So what to do?
+Dry skin brushing is an easy habit that offers many benefits.
+For example, some advantages of dry skin brushing include the elimination of metabolic wastes, improved circulation, reduced bloating, eased muscle tension, and exfoliation of the skin.
+(Green Smoothie Girl)

 Dry skin brushing is also relatively easy to do and can be performed before any shower or bath.
 First thing in the morning is another good time to dry skin brush.